aruiz-p/netwithalex/content/en/posts/tloc-ext.md

 interface GigabitEthernet5
   tunnel-interface
    encapsulation ipsec weight 1
-   color mpls
+   color biz-internet
 ```
-The subnet 172.17.140/30 needs to be advertised on the MPLS underlay.
+The subnet 172.17.4.0/30 needs to be advertised on the MPLS underlay.
 Typically, BGP is used to do this advertisement.

-The configuration of interfaces 4,5 and 6 are a mirror of what we just saw.
+The configuration of interfaces 3,4 and 5 are a mirror of what we just saw.

 ## Validation